fortheusers/libget/README.md

 The get CLI binary should now be sitting in: `./buck-out/gen/get`

 ## Building without Buck
 You can also use the old Makefile to build the project.
-You will need to obtain the following dependencies:
+You will need to obtain the following dependencies: zlib, libcurl, rapidjson, and minizip
-- zlib
-- libcurl

-For your convenience, rapidjson and minizip are included in this repo in the `./src/libs` folder.
+For your convenience, rapidjson and minizip sources are included in this repo in the `./src/libs` folder.

 ## Including the library
 The easiest way to include the project is to use Buck and Buckaroo in your project, and run: